 No matter what business you run, a computer is going to be a necessity.
 Adding in the portability of a laptop makes you more mobile and more effective at getting your job done.

 You don’t want a sub-par machine keeping customers waiting or freezing up during work presentations.
-Below we’ve rounded up eight of the current best business laptops available covering every possible usage from small business to enterprise office settings.
+Below we’ve rounded up eight of the current best business laptops in 2020 covering every possible usage from small business to enterprise office settings.

 A local coffee shop or bakery looking to accept credit card swipes on a 2-in-1 has very different needs than an office that requires a fleet of high end computers.

-Whether you only have a few hundred dollars to spend or can drop thousands on a large order of dozens of machines, there are still key features to look out for before buying.
+Whether you only have a few hundred dollars to spend or can drop thousands on a large order of dozens of machines, there are still key features to look out for before buying a new laptop.

 From physical storage space to HDMI ports for using external displays, every business laptop is going to feature pros and cons.